Deanw123outlook/Backend-Cryptocurrency-Anayltics-User-Interface-System-/README.md

 SImple instructions are included for this exciting project.

-The user interface system enables the user to take a look at specifc time frames of interest, specific cryptocurrencies using several graphics specifized for cryptocurrenc analysis.
+The user interface system enables the user to take a look at specifc time frames of interest, specific cryptocurrencies using several graphics specifized for gaining the best possible imsights required.

-Furthermore, the user can take a look at the autocorrelation function of a specific cyptocurrency & time frame.
+Furthermore, the user can take a look at the autocorrelation function of a specific cyptocurrency & time frame which is a useful tool for analysing trends and forecasting future movements in the market.